 What I Learned about Being a Creative Person from Meeting Tom Cruise

-Have you ever wondered how you can become more creative?
-How you can express yourself artistically in a way that captures the hearts and ignites the imagination of other people?
+Have you ever wondered how to express yourself artistically in a way that captures the hearts and ignites the imagination of other people?
+I have, and I learned the secret as to how when I met Tom Cruise.

 Tom Cruise as Maverick